-GI Effects is an innovative stool test measuring premier biomarkers of gastrointestinal function, providing valuable clinical insight into digestive performance, gut inflammation, and the gut microbiome — areas affecting not only GI health, but overall health as well.
-GI testing and normalizing GI function helps to pinpoint imbalances in your gut to better treat your overall health.
+GI Effects is an innovative stool test measuring premier biomarkers of gastrointestinal function, providing valuable clinical insight into digestive performance, gut inflammation, and the gut microbiome — areas affecting not only GI health but overall health as well.
+GI testing and normalizing GI function help to pinpoint imbalances in your gut to better treat your overall health.

 When should the GI Effects Comprehensive Stool Profile be considered?

 Assessing and normalizing GI function can have profound effects on overall health, leading to improvement in these and other conditions.
-The GI Effects® Comprehensive Stool Profile is a critical clinical tool used by Dr. Scott in the treatment of patients presenting with symptoms that can be associated with compromised gut health.
+The GI Effects® Comprehensive Stool Profile is a critical clinical tool used by our providers in the treatment of patients presenting with symptoms that can be associated with compromised gut health.

 We offer GI testing to both existing and new patients.
 If you are a current patient of ours, just let your provider know, and we will make arrangements to have the testing done for you.
 If you are a new patient, please give our New Patient Coordinator a call and she can go over pricing and protocols.

 Free Phone Consultation with Our New Patient Coordinator

 The health and safety of our staff and patients is a top priority for all of us at the office of Leigh Ann Scott, M.D.
 We are offering both virtual appointments and in-clinic appointments, whichever you prefer.
 If you are coming in to see us in person, keep in mind that we main the highest of standards when it comes to the safety of our patients.
 We sanitize rooms between patients and shared surfaces such as door handles, etc., throughout the day.